 4. Inspiration from Afar

 We enjoy learning from other places, and our members are often inspired by art, architecture, and history through travel.
 With our travel partner Adeline Talbot at Studio Traveler, we explored two very different cities in 2019: Detroit and London.
-Detroit is a city experiencing reinvention, and like Greensboro, it is redefining itself through redevelopment of underused and abandoned buildings, by leveraging a history of manufacturing, and by opening opportunities for underemployed young people.
+Detroit is a city experiencing reinvention, and, like Greensboro, it is redefining itself through redevelopment of underused and abandoned buildings, by leveraging a history of manufacturing, and by opening opportunities for underemployed young people.
 London is also a city of change, with a highly developed heritage tourism industry that may be the most inspirational in the world.
-How can one not leave the incredible museums of London and not be inspired to set new goals with Blandwood, walking tours, and creative work environments?
+How can one explore the incredible museums of London and not be inspired to set new goals with Blandwood, walking tours, and creative work environments?

 5. Our City is Amazing!

 Greensboro is a city filled with fascinating history, amazing architecture, and incredible neighborhoods.
-Our greatest challenge is to convince Greensboro residents that they live in a great city, so we help introduce residents to their city by offering free walking tours of historic neighborhoods.
+Our greatest challenge is to convince Greensboro residents that they live in a great city.
+We help introduce residents to their city by offering free walking tours of historic neighborhoods.
 We have been offering seasonal walking tours for 16 years and have added new tours to our repertoire including A&T State University, Bennett College for Women, and Grimsley High School.
 In addition to our walking tours, our Tour of Historic Homes & Gardens is in its 10th year.
 Last year’s historic homes tour in Lindley Park will be followed in May by a tour of loft housing and historic houses along South Elm Street and Southside.
 Why keep our city a secret?
 Help us spread word that Greensboro is an amazing place by joining our tours!

 6. Loving Our Landmarks